-Vreeland, a Republican, was the representative for New York's 37th congressional district from 1907 to 1913.
+Vreeland was the representative for New York’s 37th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Dec 1899 to Mar 1913, Vreeland missed 619 of 1,328 roll call votes, which is 46.6%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.